 The program will report contributions to, earnings on, transfers, withdrawals from, and other program account matters to the IRS, a state, and other persons, if any, to the extent required by federal, state, or local law, regulation, or ruling.
 By the beginning of the year following enrollment, you will be sent a copy of any such report or statement filed with the IRS.
-It is the account owner's responsibility to retain documents and information adequate to support the beneficiary's rights and obligations as a taxpayer.
+It is the account owner's responsibility to retain documents and information adequate to support the Beneficiary's rights and obligations as a taxpayer.

-For each quarter where there is activity on your account, you will receive a statement reflecting your contributions to and withdrawals from each investment option during the period and year to date.
+For each quarter where there is activity on your account, you will receive a statement reflecting your contributions to and withdrawals from each investment option during the period and year-todate.
 Your statement will also detail your earnings or losses, the fees you have paid, and the value of your account at the end of the reporting period.
-You can also view your account information and statements anytime by establishing access to your account through the program's website at www.TexasABLE.org, or by calling 844-4TX-ABLE (844-489-2253).
+You can also view your account information and statements anytime by establishing access to your account through the program's website at www.TexasABLE.org, or you can obtain information about your account by calling 844-4TX-ABLE (844-489-2253) during our regular business hours of Monday through Friday, 8:00 a.m. to 5:00 p.m.
+Central Time, excluding holidays.